AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 Before you can transfer data to OCS, you must save the transfer.
 To make changes to a transfer, you have to remove the existing transfer and define a new transfer.<!--AF 11/15/21 - I don't like that there is just a single a step for saving the definition. -->
 <!--VT, 11/29/21: Ok.-->

-To save the data transfer definition, follow these steps:
+To save the transfer, follow these steps:

-1. To ensure that the data transfer definition is correct, review the definition.
+1. To ensure your data transfer definition is correct and contains all the data you want transferred, review it for accuracy.

-1. In the `Transfer` pane, select **Save**.
+1. (Optional) Add or remove PI points and/or AF elements as needed.

+1. To save the transfer and return to the PI to OCS Agents window, select **Save** in the lower right-hand corner.

 ## Transfer data to OCS